LasramR/sclng-backend-test-lasramR/README.md

 #### Parrarel processing

-To aggregate data from the Github API multiple request to the API are required to ensure scalabilty.
+To aggregate data from the Github API multiple requests to the API are required.

 In my case, the data retrieving process was as follow :
 * Query the github search API to retrieve data about repositories
 * For each repository, query the corresponding language_url to retrieve the language stats

-I implemented an [AsyncListMapper]./util/mapper.go) that allows me to concurrently transform a source array of **n** elements to a destination array of **n** element.
+I implemented an [AsyncListMapper](./util/mapper.go) that allows me to concurrently transform a source array of **n** elements to a destination array of **n** element.

 This function creates :
 * a wait group
 * a buffered chan of length n
 * n go routines

-And will transform an element using a Mapping function, waiting for the entire mapping process to finish thanks to the wait group.
+And will transform an element using a Mapping function, waiting for the entire mapping process to finish, thanks to the wait group.

 It will will returns an array of the transformed elements and an array of error.

 This function keeps the original order of the sources.

-Even though this function can be used for multiple concurrent processing (ie source array needs more than n go routines to achieve the mapping process) its design focus to perform a single mapping as it suits my needs
+Even though this function can be used for multiple concurrent processing (ie source array needs more than n go routines to achieve the mapping process), its design focus to perform a single mapping as it suits my needs

 #### Redis caching

 To avoid over requesting the Github API (ending being rate limited) and to deliver faster response I implemented a Redis cache.

-The redis cache is caches :
+Redis is used to cache :
 * the result of a given URL, using the [FullUrlFromRequest](./util/url.go) I added, we ensure that the order of the query parameters doesn't matter.
 * each results of Github API call, some request may need to query a repository language_url we saw before, caching this responses allows us to omit the request time.